 Control

 Inspired by the book, I wanted to build a tool that could promote more purposeful internet usage.
-A popular method to reduce mindless browsing the internet is website blocking.
+A popular method to reduce mindless browsing on the internet is website blocking.

 During periods in my life when I felt the need for such intervention, I remember website blocking as a punitive and frustrating method.
 It gives you a hard “NO” when trying to reach your dopamine haven.